ghinda/ghinda.github.com/_posts/2014-10-16-optware-android-media-center.md

 We’ll start installing software on the phone.
 You’ll need to use a Linux system for this.
 Using a Live CD should also work.

 [Optware](http://www.nslu2-linux.org/wiki/Optware/HomePage) is a lightweight package manager for Linux.
-We’ll install on the phone and use it to install the rest of the packages we need.
+We’ll install it on the phone and use it to get the rest of the packages we need.

 Make sure you have `adb` installed.
 If you’re running Ubuntu you just need to install the `android-tools-adb` package.

-Connect the device to your PC and ,in a terminal, run:
+Connect the device to your PC and, in a terminal, run:

 {% highlight bash %}
 sudo adb devices